OpenEvalProject/evals/manuscripts/elife-81703/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/81703/elife-81703-fig5-v1.jpg)

-**Figure 5.:** D. suzukii.(A) Two-choice egg-laying preferences. n=18–20 plates, each with a single fly.
+**Figure 5.:** (A) Two-choice egg-laying preferences. n=18–20 plates, each with a single fly.
 Each egg-laying preference index is compared to 0 using the Wilcoxon signed-rank test.
 The Mann-Whitney test is used to compare the preference indices between species.
 (B) The number of eggs laid on the plates used in (A). n=21 plates for D. melanogaster and n=44 plates for D. suzukii; note that a preference index is calculated only when there are at least 10 eggs on a plate, and thus, the n values in (B) exceed those in (A). *p<0.05; **p<0.01; ***p<0.001; ****p<0.0001.
 Error bars are SEM.

 We noted that in this experiment with trehalose, D. suzukii laid fewer eggs than D. melanogaster (Figure 5B).
 This finding suggests that trehalose is a less potent egg-laying stimulus for D. suzukii than D. melanogaster, which could also result at least in part from lower expression of Gr5a.
 Interestingly, trehalose is a sugar present in yeast (Jules et al., 2008; Jules et al., 2004), which populate overripe fruits that are oviposition sites for D. melanogaster but not D. suzukii.

-## Certain mechanosensory genes are expressed at higher levels in D. suzukii, which prefers harder substrates
+### Certain mechanosensory genes are expressed at higher levels in D. suzukii, which prefers harder substrates

 In addition to changes in sugar content, fruits undergo changes in stiffness as they ripen.
 Previous studies have found a difference between D. suzukii and D. melanogaster in their egg-laying preference for stiff substrates (Durkin et al., 2021; Guo et al., 2020; Karageorgi et al., 2017).
 We first confirmed and extended the results of these studies and then investigated the possibility that differences in expression levels of mechanosensory channels in the two species could contribute to them.